johndgiese/vipy/README.md

+Note this project is no longer actively developed.

 # Features
 This plugin provides a special Vim buffer that acts like the IPython terminal.
 No more alt-tabbing from your editor to the interpreter!
 This special buffer has the following features:
 * Search command history from previous sessions using up and down arrows